Foyesade Oluokun: 2018 season

 On May 9, 2018, the Falcons signed Oluokun to a four-year, $2.60 million contract with a signing bonus of $146,629.

 Oluokun entered training camp slated to be a backup linebacker and special teams player.
 He impressed coaches with his athleticism and tackling ability during camp and began competing against Duke Riley to be the starting weakside linebacker.
 Head coach Dan Quinn named Oluokun a backup middle linebacker, behind Deion Jones, to begin the regular season.

-He made his professional regular season debut in the Atlanta Falcons' season-opener at the Philadelphia Eagles and made one tackle during their 18–12 loss.
+He made his professional regular season debut in the Falcons' season-opener at the Philadelphia Eagles and made one tackle during their 18–12 loss.
 On October 7, 2018, Oluokun earned his first career start and recorded five combined tackles as the Falcons lost 41–17 at the Pittsburgh Steelers in Week 5.
 In Week 6, he collected a season-high ten combined tackles (seven solo) during a 34–29 victory against the Tampa Bay Buccaneers.
 He finished his rookie season in 2018 with 91 combined tackles (56 solo), one pass deflection, and one forced fumble in 16 games and seven starts.
 He received an overall grade of 64.6 from Pro Football Focus, 46th among qualifying linebackers in 2018.

 2019 season

-Oluokun was placed on the reserve/COVID-19 list by the Falcons on August 2, 2020, and was activated three days later.
+Throughout training camp, Oluokun competed against Duke Riley, Stephone Anthony, Bruce Carter, and Jermaine Grace for a role as a backup linebacker.
+Head coach Dan Quinn elected to have Oluokun begin the season the third linebacker on the depth chart, behind starting linebackers De'Vondre Campbell and Deion Jones.
+Vic Beasley acted as the third linebacker while being labeled a defensive end/edge rusher.

+In Week 10, Oluokun earned his first start of the season at inside linebacker and recorded a season-high seven solo tackles (eight total) in a 26–9 win at the New Orleans Saints.

+On December 8, 2019, he collected a season-high 11 combined tackles (six solo) during a 40–20 victory against the Carolina Panthers.
+He completed his sophomore season in 2019 with 62 combined tackles (35 solo), two tackles for-a-loss, and a forced fumble in 16 games and three starts.
+The Atlanta Falcons finished second in the NFC South and did not qualify for a playoff berth after finishing the 2019 NFL season 7–9.